10 Things To Do In Vara Blanca Costa Rica

-If you are looking for an authentic tico experience, the peaceful town of Vara Blanca, located between the Poas and the Barva volcano is well worth a visit.
-Popular amongst Ticos for its views and wildlife, the town fills up with bikers on the weekend.
+If you are looking for an authentic Costa Rican experience, the peaceful town of Vara Blanca, located between the Poas and the Barva volcano is well worth a visit.
+Popular amongst locals for its views and wildlife, the town fills up with mountain bikers on the weekend.

 The area is famous for its strawberries and waterfalls, amongst which the best known is the La Paz waterfall.
 The name Vara Blanca literally means white thing in English and is due to the weather in this area: mostly cloudy and often right in the clouds.

 When visiting Vara Blanca, one will soon hear about the Cinchona earthquake that happened in this area in 2009 and has had big repercussions.
 It changed not only the landscape and waterways in many places, but according to locals even weather patterns!